 To create a DMI entry, select Dialing and Numbering Plans → Electronic Switched Network from the left pane to display the Electronic Switched Network (ESN) screen (not shown).
-Then select Digit Manipulation Block (DGT) (not shown).
+Then select Digit Manipulation Block (DGT) as shown in Section 5.6.1.